neon-brightIdeas/powerPom/README.md

 # powerPom
 cli based pomodoro

-This is a CLI based Pomodoro timer that allows you time time your projects with default pomodoro time, 25 minutes of work and 8 minutes of rest.
+This is a CLI based Pomodoro timer that allows you to time your projects with default pomodoro time, 25 minutes of work and 8 minutes of rest.
 This can be altered per project to something custom as well.
 In the future there might be an optional GUI.
-All time is stored in a Database file, future releases will allow exporting to PDF or Excel or just showing stats even in a non GUI environment.
+All time is stored in a Database file and can tell you the current stats of the day.
+In the future, releases will allow exporting to PDF or Excel, plus getting the weeks worth.

 ### Install